well1791/belief-systems/chapters/chapter01.md

   * Both share the same languange and words.
   * Both have a different set of definitions for the some of the same words.

 Remember this is a common problem.
-So, next time you talk with someone, make sure to be clear on what perspective you are using.
+So, next time you have a debate, make sure to be clear on what perspective you are using.

 ### A belief system is...

-Have you ever experienced that kind of situations where people is arguing over differences of meaning just because they have different perspectives?
-If your answer is yes then, congratulations!
+If you experienced that kind of situations where people is arguing over differences of meaning just because they have different perspectives then, congratulations!
 You have experienced the problems of belief systems!
 Anyway, this concept is still unclear.
 So, let's split this "belief system" phrase so we can understand what each word means on its own.

-  * Belief is the act of being convinced that something is true because we think of it as real.
+  * Belief is the act of being convinced that something is true.
-  * System is the group of patterns working together, in a certain order and for a common goal.
+  * System is the group of patterns working together in a certain order.

-Here is an example about belief: there is knowledge we don't believe like peter pan or narnia, and there is knowledge that believe like the string theory or God created the world.
-Perhaps, the defitions might be not enough, so let's explore more of them individually.
+A not about belief, all beliefs are knowledge but knowledge itself is not true or false, in fact; there is knowledge we don't believe like "peter pan" or "narnia" but, maybe kids do believe in this, and, there is knowledge that we believe like "the string theory" or "God created the world".
+Let's explore more of these concepts.

 ### If you can sense it then, it should be real

-Our senses are our first contact with reality; the mere sensation of touch is good enough to help us understand that we are not isolated and alone, like inside a bubble away from everyone, floating without any direction into the deep space.
-So, when we say we believe of something, the first notion of belief comes thanks to our perceptions.
+Our senses are our first contact with reality; the mere sensation of touch is good enough to help us understand that we are not isolated and alone, like inside a bubble, floating without any direction into the deep space, away from everyone.
+So, when we say we believe in something, the first notion of belief comes thanks to our perceptions.
 We are usually convinced that something truly exists just because we have had some kind of experience with that before.

 There are multiple and different ways to perceive things, but I want you to focus on the most basic one: _"Sense Perception"_ or you could say _"Perceiving reality through our senses"_.
 It's important to understand that this is the most basic way to gain knowledge; even if we aren't able to communicate to each other we can still learn things by ourselves thanks to these basic senses.